Modernism in the Catholic Church: Dimensions of the controversy over modernism

-In the eyes of the antimodernist reaction, the "modernists" were a uniform and secret sect within the church.
-In a historical perspective, one can discern networks of personal contacts between "modernists", especially around Friedrich von Hügel and Paul Sabatier.
-On the other hand, there was a great bandwidth of opinions within the "movement", from people ending up in rationalism (e.g. Marcel Hébert, Albert Houtin, Salvatore Minocchi, Joseph Turmel) to a mild religious reformism, even including neo-scholastic theologians like Romolo Murri.
+In the eyes of the antimodernist reaction, the "modernists" were a uniform and secret sect within the Church.
+From a historical perspective, one can discern networks of personal contacts between "modernists", especially around Friedrich von Hügel and Paul Sabatier.
+On the other hand, there was a great diversity of opinions within the "movement", from people ending up in rationalism (e.g. Marcel Hébert, Albert Houtin, Alfred Loisy, Salvatore Minocchi, and Joseph Turmel) to a mild religious reformism, even including neo-scholastic theologians like Romolo Murri.
 This perception of a broad movement from left to right was already shaped by the protagonists themselves.

-Terminology: From Liberal Catholicism to Modernism
+Terminology

-"Liberal Catholicism" designated originally a current of thought within the Catholic Church that was influential in the 19th century, especially in France, and aimed at reconciling the church with liberal democracy.
+The term Liberal Catholicism originally designated a current of thought within the Catholic Church that was influential in the 19th century, particularly in France, that aimed to reconcile the church with liberal democracy.
 It was largely identified with French political theorists such as Felicité Robert de Lamennais, Henri Lacordaire, and Charles Forbes René de Montalembert.
 In the second half of the 19th century the term was also applied to theologians and intellectuals like Ignaz von Döllinger, St. George Jackson Mivart, John Zahm, and Franz Xaver Kraus who wanted to reconcile the Catholic faith with the standards of modern science and society in general.